stoffelio/statamic-widget-newest-users/README.md

 ## Optional Parameters

-There is one optional parameter  **limit**, which states the maximum numbber of users to list (default: 5).
+There is one optional parameter  **limit**, which states the maximum number of users to list (default: 5).

 ```php
 [